Office hours and other resources for help

 economics, engineering, statistics, natural sciences, mathematics, and so on.

 The Math 50 series courses are designed to make that possible, but a

-memorizing as needed to get through exams, will probably not be
+memorizing will not be

 Read and take notes on the

 to the exercises before completing them.
 Reading math takes longer than

 reading a novel; it is a genuinely new skill for many students.
 Be prepared to spend some time studying each section,

 with pencil (or pen) and paper nearby to take notes, write down questions, or